genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 Each process property is defined in here, including JAVA arguments, configuration files, and scripts.

-The dependency tag defines the processes that the current process is dependent on.
+The `dependency` tag defines the processes that the current process is dependent on.
 In the above example, the GENESIS_AUTH_PERMS process will start after all its dependencies have started.

-The 'loggingLevel' tag defines the default log level for the process, which is based on slf4j levels.
+The `loggingLevel` tag defines the default log level for the process, which is based on slf4j levels.
 It also accepts DATADUMP_ON/DATADUMP_OFF to declare explicitly that you would like to log all the received/sent network messages.

-The 'classpath' tag defines additional jar files that might be needed by the microservices.
+The `classpath` tag defines additional jar files that might be needed by the microservices.
 The jar files declared in this section have to be comma-separated; they need to exist within a lib folder for one of the genesis products in the environment.
 A use case would be to use the **quickfixj** library to parse a fix message within a query definition.

 ## killServer script

 This script reads the **$GC/processes.xml** file to determine which processes to kill.
-It will prompt for confirmation ('Are you sure you want to kill server? (y/n):'), unless you specify '--force'.
+It will prompt for confirmation (`Are you sure you want to kill server? (y/n):`), unless you specify `--force`.

 ### Syntax